gradle/gradle/subprojects/docs/src/docs/release/notes.md

 As in Java, statement labels are rarely used in Groovy.
 The following example shows a frequent pitfall where a statement label is erroneously used in an attempt to configure an object:

     task foo {
-        dependsOn: bar // does nothing; correct is 'dependsOn bar' or 'dependsOn = [bar]' }
+        dependsOn: bar
+    }

+Whereas what the author actually intended was:

+    task foo {
+        dependsOn bar
+    }

+Note the colon after `dependsOn` in the first code block.
+This extra colon causes the line to be interpreted as a statement label (a Java/Groovy language feature), which effectively makes it a non operation.
+Statement labels are not useful in Gradle build scripts.

-To prevent such mistakes, the usage of statement labels in build scripts has been deprecated.
+To prevent such mistakes that are hard to track down and debug, the usage of statement labels in build scripts has been deprecated and Gradle will issue a deprecation warning when they are used.

 #### M2_HOME system property